apache/yunikorn-core/docs/design/resilience.md

 ![Workflow](./resilience-workflow.jpg)

 Restart (with recovery) process
-- start yunikorn shim with option "recover"
+- yunikorn-shim registers itself with yunikorn-core
-- yunikorn shim enters "recovering" state.
+- shim enters "recovering" state.
 Under "recovering" state, the shim only scans existing nodes and allocations, no new scheduling requests will be sent.
-- shim register itself with yunikorn-core
-- shim starts recovering
-  - shim detects nodes added from node informer and added them to cache
+  - shim scans existing nodes from api-server and added them to cache
-  - shim detects pods added from pod informer, filter out the pods that already assigned (scheduled to a node), and added that to cache (allocation in that node)
+  - shim scans existing pods from api-server, filter out the pods that already assigned (scheduled to a node), and added that to cache (allocation in that node)
   - shim sends update request to yunikorn-core with the info found in previous steps
 - yunikorn-core handles update requests, the steps should look like a replay of allocation process, including
   - adding node